d630/blp/README.md

 ### Help

-The script will set up and alias for the function `__blp_prompt`.
+The script will set up an alias for the function `__blp_prompt`.
 Use it this way in an interactive instance:

 ```
     % prompt on